OpenSourceTreasure/Deepist/README.md

 Demo: https://opensourcetreasure.github.io/Deepist/index.html

-🎷 Let's take a look at the interface.
+🎷 Let's take a look at the interface

 ✅ The name Deepist doesn't appear